 During the mid 1990’s he spent 2.5 years looking for a prime piece of hillside Napa Valley property before settling on the totally undeveloped brush covered land on some of the highest slopes of the Diamond Mountain Appellation.
 He remembers first visiting the property – walking down a brush-covered fire road and seeing glimpses of the valley far below through all the trees but having no idea of the spectacular views from here until he actually cleared the land for the vineyard.

 The trail to the vineyard is short and ends at a deck that affords one 180 degree views of the Napa Valley and nearby mountains including the tallest, Mt.
 St. Helena.
-This is about as personal a vineyard experience as one will find in Napa Valley.
 Typically only one wine is produced each year – a delicious Cabernet Sauvignon.
 This wine will always be predominately Cabernet Sauvignon based but the other varieties in the blend will change depending on the vintage.
 Single variety productions of Cabernet Franc and Petite Verdot are only available to club members as these are usually produced in quantities of only 25-50 cases each vintage and are not made every year.

 Several clones are planted on this hillside vineyard and during the wine making, each clone is treated separately.
 As a result, the individual clones are fermented and aged apart from each other – this gives Peter’s winemaker (John Gibson) additional options when crafting the final blend.
 For instance if there is a block of the vineyard that isn’t up to their quality standards, it will be left out of the final blend.